 Did you know that an exciting and innovative global university has a campus in Hong Kong?
-Here are some insights into doing a creative course or further study at Savannah School of Art and Design (SCAD).
+Here are some insights into doing a creative course or further study at Savannah College of Art and Design (SCAD).
 SCAD operates as one university with locations around the world, preparing students to work in the art and design industries.
 Its Hong Kong campus is based in Sham Shui Po, to add to its two campuses in the US (in Atlanta and Savannah) and one in Lacoste in France.
 It also offers e-learning options.

-The school has over 100 unique programmes of study across more than 40 majors and 75 minors, including fashion, interactive design and game development, luxury and fashion management, motion media design, and photography.
+The university has over 100 unique programmes of study across more than 40 majors and 75 minors, including fashion, interactive design and game development, luxury and fashion management, motion media design, and photography.
 SCAD Hong Kong offers 21 bachelor’s and master’s programmes, which are all fully-accredited locally and in the US.
 Professors at the Hong Kong campus have won Emmy and Obie awards, held positions at global companies and contributed to Academy Award-winning movies.

 Classes take place in the SCAD-restored North Kowloon Magistracy Building, which has been recognised by UNESCO’s Asia-Pacific Heritage Awards.
 While the building may be steeped in history, the learning environment boasts advanced technology, such as high-tech digital labs, darkrooms, fashion and interior design resource labs, a green screen studio and more.